brian-watkins/elmer/README.md

 ## Releases

 #### 6.0.0
-- Removed `Elmer.Http`.
-It now lives in its own [package](https://github.com/brian-watkins/elmer-http) so it can be updated independently.
+- Removed `Elmer.Http` and the dependency on elm/http. `Elmer.Http` now lives
+in its own [package](https://github.com/brian-watkins/elmer-http) so it can be updated independently.
 - Provided new APIs useful for creating extensions and custom matchers.
 See `Elmer.Value`, `Elmer.Message`, `Elmer.Message.Failure`,`Elmer.Effects`, and `Elmer.Task`